sedaradoykova/actin_mesh_measures/README.md

 badges to be included
 ---- -->

-AchinMeshure is a small library of functions which aim to quantify actin remodelling from super-resolution STED images of cytoskeletal actin.
+AchinMeshure is a small library of functions which aim to quantify actin remodelling from super-resolution microscopy images of cytoskeletal actin.

 The library includes classes and helpers to:

 - read in images and extract metadata into `ActImg` instances
-- manipulate, visualise, and save images in either `ActImg` or `ActImgBinary` instances
+- manipulate, visualise, and save images in either `ActImg` or `ActImgBinary` instances; also great for interactive analysis
 - run batch analyses on entire directories with data using the `ActImgCollection` class
 - summarise and visualise batch processing results, written into HTML files (requires `Pandoc`)